Riley-Py/UWaterloo-Work/U10 - Thinking, Problem Solving, Reasoning/Reasoning.md

 ### Inductive Reasoning
 - Induction involves categorization and formation of rules and hypotheses
 - *Hypothesis testing* is a classic example with Wason and being given numbers that follow a rule, but it is unknown and the participants must figure out the rule without questions and participants must provide examples
-	- Wason called the approach *confirmation bias*, as participants tried to confi
+	- Wason called the approach *confirmation bias*, as participants tried to confirm that their rule was true rather than testing their rule
+	- To do the triplet, test out a *counter-example* to the rule